Macomb Mall To Host Job Fair On May 25

 Candidates can scan the QR code on the sign, which will bring them to Macomb Mall’s web page listing available positions.

-For many of the positions, candidates can link directly to an online application and apply right from their smartphone.READ MORE: Michigan To Restore Work-Search Rule, Keep $300 Supplement
+For many of the positions, candidates can link directly to an online application and apply right from their smartphone.READ MORE: UP District Offers Free College Housing To Summer Teachers

 Select retailers may have hiring tables or staff at their entrances to greet and engage interested applicants, conduct onsite interviews, or schedule an interview.